A downloadable tool

 • Query signals: ask a question ("who wants to handle this?") and collect answers, instead of inventing a new bespoke manager every time.

-• Consumable signals: so one listener can say "cool, I handled this" and stop the rest.
+• Consumable signals: so one listener can say "sweet, I got this" and stop the rest of the listeners from reacting.

 • Sender filters: so you can listen to "damage" from that enemy, not every enemy.

-• Queued dispatch: post events now, flush them later when it is safe.
+• Queued dispatch: post events now, flush them later when it's safe.

 • Subscription groups: bind a pile of listeners to a state/room/UI panel and clean them up in one go.